OpenBuildings/spiderling/README.md

   ->find(array('button', 'Submit'))
     ->click();

-// This will return the submited action of the form, e.g. http://example.com/submit echo $page->current_url();
+// This will return the submitted action of the form, e.g. http://example.com/submit echo $page->current_url();
 ```